aloaberasturi/SEMBABlackBoxTest/README.txt

 #It is also possible to choose to launch a case with an .nfde, .cmsh and .conf
 #files as input (i.e, skipping the call to SEMBA).
 For that purpose, an
 #["execution"] flag is suplied:
-#    -[execution] : "normal" will launch BOTH semba and ugrfdtd
+#    -[execution] : "normal"  --will launch BOTH semba and ugrfdtd
-#    -[execution] : "ugrfdtd" will just lunch ugrfdtd
+#    -[execution] : "ugrfdtd" --will just lunch ugrfdtd
+#
+#
+#Before execution, please remember to add semba and ugrfdtd executables (or links)
+#in the /bin folder.
+#
+#For further information, please contact aloaberasturi@ugr.es